interbit/docs-interbit/examples/simple-platform/run.md

     ```

 1. Copy the values for the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` fields
-from the GitHub OAuth app you just created.
-These values are the same as in
+from the GitHub OAuth app you just created (in the open browser tab).
+These
-your `platform-deploy.sh` file.
+values are the same as in your `platform-deploy.sh` file.

 1. Copy the values for the `PUBLIC_KEY` and `PRIVATE_KEY` fields from the
 `web-auth-endpoint-keys.json` file, and paste them into the respective fields